Yves Béhar: SPRING Accelerator (2015)

+Other design work

+In 2008, Béhar redesigned the NYC Condom logo and packaging, as well as NYC Condom vending machines for the New York City Department of Health as a part of an initiative to reduce HIV/AIDS and teen pregnancy.

-In June 2012, Yves Behar and Ouya partnered to create an open, hackable game platform.
+In June 2012, Béhar and Ouya partnered to create an open, hackable game platform.
 The initiative launched on Kickstarter and raised over $8.5 million with over 63,000 backers.

-In 2012 SodaStream International teamed with Béhar to introduce Source, a new home soda machine designed with a special emphasis on sustainability.
+In 2012, SodaStream International teamed with Béhar to introduce Source, a new home soda machine designed with a special emphasis on sustainability.